gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 In the past 6 labs, you've used a suite of programs and gotten faster at command line tools.
 Let's combine lessons from a few labs and let you perform your own analysis.
+For this lab, I will **not** be giving you the full commands to type.
+Instead, I will provide you a roadmap of programs that you need to execute yourself.
+You will need to utilize the manual, the help pages and the internet to complete the analysis.

 Your collaborators have asked you to identify differentially expressed genes in Zebrafish (_Danio rerio_).
 They have generated RNAseq for two stages of development, 2 cell embryo and 6 hours post-fertilization.
 The data are 2x76nt paired-end RNAseq reads derived from polyA-selected mRNA.